 Many undocumented students—and their allies—insist that current federal law is unfair: When they immigrated to the United States as children, they were too young to have knowingly broken the law.
 Now, as young adults unable to apply for residency and citizenship, they feel punished for a crime they did not deliberately commit.

 To help these young people obtain legal status, immigration reform has been presented to Congress repeatedly since 2001.
 Legislation has yet to change.
 The most famous proposal that would affect undocumented students is the DREAM Act, which stands for Development, Relief, and Education for Alien Minors.
-If enacted, the bill would provide temporary lawful residency to millions of undocumented young people in the United States.
+If enacted, the 2017 version of the bill would provide a path to conditional resident status, then lawful permanent residency, and eventually citizenship for millions of undocumented young people, including current DACA recipients and those with temporary protected status.
 These potential DREAM Act beneficiaries are called DREAMers.
-Upon completion of a two-year degree or term of military service, a DREAMer could then apply for permanent residency.
+After graduation from a U.S. high school and either enrollment in college, entrance into the workforce, or enlistment for a term of military service, a DREAMer may apply for residency.

 The DREAM Act was last introduced to Congress on July 20, 2017, by Senators Lindsey Graham, Dick Durbin, Jeff Flake, and Chuck Schumer.
 It remains to be seen whether this version of the bill will become law.